Clustering and Runaway Merging in a Primordial Black Hole Dominated Universe

 \subsection{Merged Relics as Dark Matter Components}

 The BHD dynamics outlined in Sec. \ref{sec:dynamics} predict that for many choices of initial parameters ($m_i, t_i$), there is an appreciable population of merged relics with significantly larger masses than the original PBH population that drives BHD, $m_\relic \gg m_i$.
 Consequently, these objects are longer lived and generically survive past BBN to affect the later universe.

-There are two qualitatively distinct scenarios for relic masses: \begin{itemize} \item \textbf{Evaporating Relics:} For intermediate masses $10^9\,\mathrm{g} < m_\relic < 10^{15}\,\mathrm{g}$, the relics evaporate after BHD and are not constrained by late-time observations.
+There are two qualitatively distinct scenarios for relic masses.
+For intermediate masses $10^9\,\mathrm{g} < m_\relic < 10^{15}\,\mathrm{g}$, \textit{evaporating relics} evaporate after BHD and are not constrained by late-time observations.
 However, because of the energy they inject while evaporating, they do face stringent limits from the successful predictions of standard BBN and CMB cosmology \cite{GreenPBHsDMCandidate2021,CarrConstraintsPBHs2021}.

-\item \textbf{Metastable Relics:} For $m_\relic > 10^{15}\,\mathrm{g}$, relics can be cosmologically metastable and account for an appreciable fraction of the dark matter density.
-This population is constrained by late-time observations including lensing, gravitational waves, and particle fluxes from Hawking evaporation, although there is an ``asteroid mass'' window between $10^{17} - 10^{23}\,\mathrm{g}$ with no current constraints \cite{GreenPBHsDMCandidate2021,CarrConstraintsPBHs2021}. \end{itemize}
+For $m_\relic > 10^{15}\,\mathrm{g}$, \textit{metastable relics} can be cosmologically metastable and account for an appreciable fraction of the dark matter density.
+This population is constrained by late-time observations including lensing, gravitational waves, and particle fluxes from Hawking evaporation, although there is an ``asteroid mass'' window between $10^{17} - 10^{23}\,\mathrm{g}$ with no current constraints \cite{GreenPBHsDMCandidate2021,CarrConstraintsPBHs2021}.

 Overall, light PBHs are constrained by their Hawking evaporation with the emission of standard model particles.
 For the mass range of $10^{10}-10^{13}\,\mathrm{g}$, the PBH evaporation is constrained from its energy injection during the Big Bang nucleosynthesis \cite{CarrNewCosmologicalConstraints2010,CarrConstraintsPBHs2021}.
 If the PBH mass is slightly larger, within a mass window of $10^{13}-10^{15}\,\mathrm{g}$, the Hawking evaporation will be constrained by CMB anisotropies \cite{AcharyaCMBBBNConstraints2020}, late time extragalactic gamma-ray background (EGB) \cite{CarrNewCosmologicalConstraints2010,CarrConstraintsPBHs2021}, and cosmic rays ($e^\pm$) in Voyager \cite{Boudaud:2018hqb}.